St Trillo's Chapel

 St Trillo’s Chapel, Marine Drive, Rhos-on-Sea

 This tiny building is thought to be the smallest church in the British Isles.
 It has enough seats for just six people.
 The chapel is named after St Trillo, a 6th-century saint who built his cell here.
-Communion services are still held in the rhos_on_sea_st_trillos_exteriorchurch.
+Communion services are still held in the church.

 The old pictures show the inside and outside, before the chapel was enclosed by a fence.